Tropes A to C | Tropes D to K | Tropes L to R | Tropes S to Z | YMMV | Famous Last Words | Foreshadowing | Shout-Out

 - TFS has also been vocal about their distaste for Dragon Ball Super's Jiren, calling him a completely boring non-character who only exists to be an obstacle for Goku, with Lanipator in particular nicknaming him "Superman Uchiha".
 In the Season 3 epilogue, Future Cell says that he considered naming himself Jiren, but decided against it because of how boring it sounds.

 - Ugly Cute: Guldo crosses into this, thanks to the endearing voice Takahata101 gives him.

-- Unintentionally Sympathetic: Despite being a villain, Raditz does get more than his fair share's worth of crap.
+- Unintentionally Sympathetic: Despite being a villain and Butt-Monkey, Raditz does get more than his fair share's worth of crap.
 It doesn't help that Bardock was a pretty negligent father.

-- Unpopular Popular Character: Same as in canon, but taken Up to Eleven.
-To the fanbase, Vegeta's egocentric penchant for irreverent sass is awesome and hilarious.
+- Unpopular Popular Character: To the fanbase, Vegeta's egocentric penchant for irreverent sass is awesome and hilarious and he's the most popular character in the series.
 In-universe, he's so hated by the others that to associate words like "love" and "friends" with him at all is to make too many assumptions.

-- Viewer Gender Confusion: Freeza, of course.
-Gohan inadvertently breaks it to Krillin at the beginning of episode 14 when Gohan admonishes Krillin for calling Freeza a "fag," which to Krillin means a "Freaky Alien Genotype," not a derogatory term for a homosexual.
+- Freeza, of course.
+Gohan inadvertently breaks it to Krillin at the beginning of Episode 14 when Gohan admonishes Krillin for calling Freeza a "fag," which to Krillin means a "Freaky Alien Genotype," not a derogatory term for a homosexual.

 - The Woobie:

 - Dende.
 His entire family is killed in front of him, he is mistreated by both Krillin and Vegeta, he watches his only friends beaten to near-death, he experiences the pain of death, and, to add insult to injury, his Anguished Declaration of Love to Gohan blows up in his face.
 Even if he's a bit of a whiner, can you blame him?